 Culture is one of the most powerful and mysterious elements of a successful company.
 Everyone knows it’s important, but not many people can define it.
 Somehow, culture can feel like everything and nothing at the same time.

-It’s going to be a deep dive (reading time: 15 minutes), so here’s a quick roadmap in case you’d like to jump around:
+Here’s a quick roadmap in case you’d like to jump around:

 - What is culture, really?

 - What kinds of culture are there?

 - What impact does culture have on the business?

 - How to design the ideal culture for your company

 - How to influence or change company culture